 Figures released by the Department of Finance show that tax revenues to the end of April were €370m or 3.5% ahead of expectation.

-Adjusted figures to allow for the impact of delayed corporation tax receipts and PRSI / income tax reclassification issue, show taxes were still up an estimated 7.6% from last year.
+The adjusted figures, allowing for delayed corporation tax receipts and PSRI and income tax issues, show that taxes were still up an estimated 7.6% from last year.

 The budget deficit for the period from 1 January to 30 April 2012 stands at €7.132bn.

 This is down from €9.913bn for the first four months of 2011.

 The drop is largely accounted for by the Government deferring the €3.06bn payment on the IBRC promissory note.

 The cost of servicing the national debt was close to €3.75bn in the first four months of the year.

 This was €28m less than expected, but when the figures are adjusted to allow comparison with last year the figures show that the cost of servicing the national debt was up €400m on the same period last year.